tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The larger the multifamily property, the less likely it will be listed by a residential broker or show up on the Multiple Listing Service.
 However, there are exceptions, especially for properties with fewer than forty units.

 - Keep an eye out for multifamily properties being auctioned off.
 These are typically old buildings that have been foreclosed on by the bank.
 Because of the time constraints imposed by the law, these auctions are generally limited to cash buyers or buyers with the ability to obtain large amounts of cash quickly.

-- The author and his team at Open Door Capital prioritized their deal flow by screening potential investments based on their likelihood to succeed.
-This allowed them to funnel the most promising prospects through the underwriting process quickly, which in turn allowed them to keep their deal flow high.

-- The first step in the due diligence process is to filter your leads.
-You should only take the time to underwrite those that pass your screening process.

 - Investment criteria are kept fairly straightforward so that they can be applied to a large number of deals.
 The best way to screen a deal is with a checklist of criteria that you feel will help you evaluate the quality or suitability of the investment.